standstaff/docs2/workgroups/newdoc/children_of_determiners.md

 [Laura Rituma](https://github.com/UniversalDependencies/docs/issues/1059#issuecomment-2438448236) added a Latvian example where parataxis may be needed and it is not spoken data.
 But [Joakim Nivre](https://github.com/UniversalDependencies/docs/issues/1059#issuecomment-2440023939) thinks that even here we see two determiners that should be attached as siblings to the head noun.

+_.. tādā godīgā iestādē ieperinājušies daži (tikai daži!) zagļi .. _ - "a **few (only a few!) thieves** have nested in such an honest institution"

+[Dan Zeman](https://github.com/UniversalDependencies/docs/issues/1059#issuecomment-2452635054) thinks it may warrant a clarification/amendment of the guidelines, allowing parenthetical parataxis of determiners similar to coordination.

 ### Reduplication (flat)